visttux/UAB-Bus-PathFinder/README.md

 This project is a little android application which returns the optimum path of a transport system (stations) using the A* Algorithm

 ## Features
- * Contains all of the UAB bus stations
+ * Contains all the UAB bus stations

 ## Change log